marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 PLM -TSfile sphere.tsi -bilayerThickness 3.8 -rescalefactor 4 4 4 -Mashno 4
 ```

-The initial `sphere.tsi` is `4 nm` in radius, we rescale it a factor 5 in all direction.
+The initial `sphere.tsi` is only `4 nm` in radius, for our purpose we rescale it by a factor 5 in all direction.
 Since
-the overall mesh becomes larger we also have to increase the number of point, here we subsample
-each triangle twice (-Mashno 2), increasing the number of vertices by a factor of `4^2`.
-For a cell of 400nm in radius we would need a rescale the mesh a hundred times in all three
-dimensions (-rescalefactor 100 100 100) and use increase the number a thousand fold (-mashno 6).
+the overall mesh becomes larger we also have to increase the number of point, here we subsample each triangle twice (`-Mashno 4`), increasing the number of vertices by a factor of `4^2`.
+For a cell of 400nm in radius we would need a rescale the mesh a hundred times in all three dimensions (-rescalefactor 100 100 100) and use increase the number a thousand fold (-mashno 6).

 If the command completes successfully two directories have been created in the current working directory.
 In the pointvisualization_data folder, you will find gromacs compatible structure files
 (`.gro`) for the upper and lower monolayer including a topology file (`.top`).
 You can have inspect the created points using VMD.
-The other folder is named point and will be used
+The other folder is named `point` and will be used
 by the CG Membrane Builder to create the CG model.
-This folder contains files which store a higher
-level detailed information of the pointillised mesh (coordinates/normals/curvature).
+This folder contains files that store detailed information about the pointillized mesh, including coordinates, normals, and curvature.

-The second step to create a vesicle is two place lipids on the generated points using **PCG**.
+The second step to create a vesicle is to place lipids on the generated points using **PCG**.
 For this
 you need to write a `.str` file defining the lipid composition of both monolayers.
 Using any text editor, create an `input.str` file and write the following text in it: